redbadger/crux/docs/src/part-2/composing_apps.md

 {{#include ../../../examples/weather/shared/src/app.rs:view_model}}
 ```

-It is _also_ an enum, because we're currently thinking about the app as separate workflows.
+The view model is built around a `WorkflowViewModel` enum, because we're currently thinking about the app as separate workflows.
 If we had a two-panel kind of UX
 with a list and detail, we might model this differently.
 It's worth spending some time thinking about this when building the app, and this is part of why we encourage building Crux apps from inside out.

-The ViewModel's variants are a fair bit richer than the `Workflow` - while the workflow in the model is only concerned with where the user is, the ViewModel also carries the information they see.
+The `WorkflowViewModel`'s variants are a fair bit richer than the `Workflow` - while the workflow in the model is only concerned with where the user is, the ViewModel also carries the information they see.
 It is entirely enough for us to draw a user interface from.

-To bring it home, lets look at the view function:
+To bring it home, let's look at the view function:

 ```rust
 {{#include ../../../examples/weather/shared/src/app.rs:view}}